Why an online eye test can't replace your eye doctor

 But remember — you are only receiving a small part of the services provided by your eye doctor during a complete exam.

-Also, the cost of online vision tests typically are not covered by health insurance or vision insurance.
+Also, the cost of online vision tests may not be covered by health insurance or vision insurance.

 Therefore, if you have a vision benefits plan, your co-pay cost for a comprehensive eye exam might be less than the cost of an online eye test.